Active Learning Instructional Strategy: Think-Pair-Share

 Modification Ideas

-Have students share to larger groups, but not the whole class.
-When it comes time to share, ask students to merge with the pairs around them and share to this slightly larger group.
+• Have students share to larger groups, but not the whole class.
 This will allow the students to hear ideas of additional peers without taking up class time of sharing to the entire class.

-Have students share to a slack channel, Canvas discussion board prompt, or virtual corkboard like Linoit.
+• Have students share to a slack channel, Canvas discussion board prompt, or virtual corkboard like Linoit or Padlet.
 This option provides the opportunity for all groups to share, but does not take up additional class time for large classes.

-Add Writing.
-One modification that you may wish to implement is to have students complete a Think-Write-Pair-Share.
+Flipped classroom hybrid classes (link flipped QRG).
+Use Think-Pair-Share to review homework content during the in-person class session time.
+At the beginning of the class, present a thought-provoking question or prompt based on the pre-class materials.
+Add writing.
+One modification that you may wish to implement (across modalities) is to have students complete a Think-Write-Pair-Share.
 This provides students with an opportunity to practice their writing and can help students to solidify their own thoughts before discussing them with a peer.
-Here is a sample handout that could be used in the Think-Write-Pair-Share process.

 After Class